crawfordcm/PenalizedSubgroupingPaper/README.md

 # README
 Code repository for reproducing all simulation results and figures in the paper "Penalized Subgrouping of Heterogeneous Time Series" ([Preprint](https://arxiv.org/abs/2409.03085)).

+# Overview
+The following files are included in this repository: